-The club is being pushed as a network of students that may not realize that they have peers at Rowan who are diagnosed with the same illness.
+The club is being pushed as a network of students who may not realize that they have peers at Rowan who are diagnosed with the same illness.

-“If students meet others students going through the same things, then that can go a long way,” Woodruff said.
-“There’s a lot student on campus with hidden disabilities.
+“If students meet other students going through the same things, then that can go a long way,” Woodruff said.
+“There’s a lot students on campus with hidden disabilities.
 It’s not like someone in a wheelchair notices another student in a wheelchair.
 It’s more so that students know they’re not alone.”